learn-anything/react-mindmap/readme.md

 - **.mindmap-subnode-text**: `div` element containing a subnode;
 - **.mindmap-connection**: `path` element for each connection;
 - **.mindmap-emoji**: `img` tag for emoji

-## Contributing
-If you want a new feature added, you find bugs or you want to help making some changes, feel free to open an issue or submit a pull request.
-Any help would be greatly appreciated :heart: